-A Scholarship entitled the John Trepp Legacy Award for Choral Excellence has been set up through the Vancouver Foundation and, when the principal reaches the goal of $10,000, will become a self sustaining fund that will provide a $500 scholarship to eligible students across the lower mainland.
+A Scholarship entitled the John Trepp Legacy Award for Choral Excellence has been set up through the Vancouver Foundation and it is my pleasure to announce that the principal has reached its goal of $10,000 and has now become a self sustaining fund that will provide a $400 annual scholarship to eligible young teachers in the lower mainland.

 If you would like to donate to this worthy fund and encourage students as John did, you can make a donation (and receive a tax receipt with any amount $20 or more) at